top of page

 Once you are done editing the chart, return to your original slide and click the Update icon to show your edits.

-Save your preferences
+Customizing your preferences

-Hide the menus
+Hide the menus for a clear workspace

-Sometimes you need to clear your mind, and work without distraction.
+Sometimes you need to work without distraction.
 To hide the menus and work just with your toolbox, you can click the small arrow in the upper right of your window, or press Ctrl+Shift+F on your keyboard, and hide the menus.
 Conveniently, this also creates a “Search the menus” box to help you find any missing features you need, without changing the way you are viewing the screen.

-Master the basics of Google Slides
+Conclusion: Master the basics of Google Slides

 Obviously this only scratches the surface of what Google Slides offers for presentation design.
 But with these skills at the ready, you have everything you need to make, edit, and share professional presentations quickly and easily.